On the combination of graph data for assessing thin-file borrowers' creditworthiness: Background and Related Work

-The emerging credit scoring and network data literature have focused on incorporating hand-crafted features into a traditional credit scoring problem.
-In this line of research, we highlight the work developed by \cite{Oskardottir2016} and \cite{Oskarsdottir2017, Oskarsdottir2017b}.
-The authors incorporate network information into the customer churn problem, using eight telco datasets originating from around the world.
-This series of studies outlined the foundations for the incorporation of network data in credit scoring.
-The application in credit scoring of this framework is carried out in \cite{Oskarsdottir2018, Oskardottir2018b, Oskarsdottir2019}, where the authors introduce a methodology to enhance smartphone-based credit scoring models' predictive power through feature engineering from a pseudo-social network, combining social network analysis and representation learning.
-Due to that, it is feasible to increase the performance of micro-lending smartphone applications generating a high helping potential for financial inclusion.
-An extension of this work is to measure credit risk's temporal and topological dynamics, i.e., how it evolves and spreads in the graph.
-For this, \cite{Bravo2020} implemented modifications to the PageRank algorithm to quantify this phenomenon.
+An extension of this work is to measure the temporal and topological dynamics of credit risk, that is, how it evolves and spreads over the graph representation of the social network.
+For instance, \citet{Bravo2020} implemented modifications to the PageRank algorithm to quantify this phenomenon.
 This methodology allows them to quantify the risk of the different entities in a multilayer network.
 Their results show how the risk of default spreads and evolves over a network of agricultural loans.
-Then, \cite {Oskarsdottir2020} analyzed how to build the multilayer network, interpret the variables derived from it, and incorporate this knowledge in credit risk management.
+Then, \citet{Oskarsdottir2020} analyzed how to build the multilayer network, interpret the variables derived from it, and incorporate this knowledge into credit risk management.
 Their results reveal that the default risk increases as a debtor presents links with many defaulters; however, this effect is mitigated by the size of each individual's neighborhood.
-These results are significant as they indicate that default and financial stability risk spread through the network.
+These results are significant because they indicate that default and financial-stability risk spread through the network.